cmg-york/istardt/docs/README.md

 - For understanding the overall system design and architecture, start with `xml_deserialization_system.md`.
 - To understand the XML format, refer to `bnf_grammar.md` and `xml_uml.md`.
-- For details on the domain model implementation, review `domain_model_uml.md`.
+- For details on the domain model implementation, review `domain_model_uml`.
 - To understand the validation/Schematron rules, read `ocl.md`.
 - For a visual representation of the deserialization process, see `sequence_diagram_deserialization_system.md`.